 Brute Force with Mask Attack- This mode is helpful if you have a clue of the forgotten password.
 It works with the prefix/suffix, characters, special characters and even length of the password to determine the missing password.
 As a result, this attack mode takes a shorter time to determine the password since it has a starting point.

 Brute Force Attack- This is the attack mode to choose if you don't remember anything about the password.
 It works by running as many possibilities as possible at random until you arrive at the best possible password.
 As a result, it may take a while to find a password.

 Select one of the attack modes that we've talked about above, depending on your situation.

 Step 3The program will then immediately begin the process of recovering the password from the document.
 Simply, wait for the process to be completed.

 Once the process is complete, a password will appear on the screen.
-You can then use the password to unlock the document and then remove the password-protection if you need to.
+You can then use the password to unlock the document and then take password off Word document.

 Protecting Word files by adding a password can be a good way to protect the information in the document.
 But sometimes the password, especially if it is difficult to remember, can hinder the usefulness of the document.
-With the methods above, it is our hope that you are now able to find a way to remove the restrictions and passwords that can hinder you from using the Word document.
+With the methods above, it is our hope that you are now able to find a way to remove password from a Word document with satisfied result.